industrial-optimization-group/desdeo-webapi/docs/source/restful.rst

   :>json array variables: An array of arrays with variable vectors.
   :>json array objectives: An array of array with objective vectors.
+  :>json string info: A string containing info related to the archive.
+  :>json string date: A date indicateing the last time the archive was modified.
+The date is in the format ``%d/%m/%Y -- %H:%M:%S``.

   .. note::